gost/workshops/2017_foss4g_boston/5_mqtt.md

 Deploy the flow and there should be two green connected MQTT nodes: one for publish, one for subscribe.

 Now run the Publish to MQTT flow, and inspect the debug output window.
-There should be 1 observation per each time the publsih flow runs.
+There should be 1 observation per each time the publish flow runs.

+## Bonus exercise

-Bonus exercise: There are other tools/libraries available for working with MQTT.
+There are other tools/libraries available for working with MQTT.

 Some well known:

 - <a href="http://mqttfx.org/">MQTT.fx</a>